 All of these can indicate the need to have a new heater installed.
 The next step, however, is the critical one.

 Have professionals evaluate the current system

 You may only need repairs for your heater to keep it working well for another season.
-The people who can tell you this are HVAC experts familiar with different types of heaters, such as furnaces and boilers.
-Our technicians will give your heater a close examination and a number of tests, and then tell you whether they think repairs are a cost-effective solution, or if the best route is indeed to have a brand new heater in place before the cold weather arrives.
+The people who can tell you this is HVAC experts familiar with different types of heaters, such as furnaces and boilers.
+Our technicians will give your heater a close examination and several tests, and then tell you whether they think repairs are a cost-effective solution, or if the best route is indeed to have a brand-new heater in place before the cold weather arrives.

 What type of heating system to install?

-In most cases, you’ll probably want to replace your heater with a similar type, since this means the least amount of changes to the rest of the HVAC system.
+In most cases, you’ll probably want to replace your heater with a similar type, since this means the least number of changes to the rest of the HVAC system.
 If you use a natural gas furnace, replace it with a gas furnace—although you may wish to upgrade to one with a higher efficiency rating.
-You may want to consider alternatives, however, such as installing a heat pump if you also have plans to replace the air conditioning system in the near future.
+You may want to consider alternatives, however, such as installing a heat pump if you also have plans to replace the air conditioning system shortly.